ELF-Lab/OjibweMorph/xfst/README.md

  	*	This is the same as "w5" in the Bowers et al (2017) FST for Odawa
 *	w2, appears at the end of VV, VVw, Vw, and both regular and irregular Cw noun class stems and is deleted unless the suffix complex starts with non-back vowels (a, aa, i, ii, and e)
 * 	y1, appears in VVy and VVny stems and is deleted at the end of words only
-*	y2, appears in Cy noun class stems and is always deleted
+*	y2, appears in Cy noun class stems (regular and short) and is always deleted

 # Prefix rules